-With media pushes like Danielle Snyder’s #ConversationPieces, a series of interviews in conjunction with Harper’s Bazaar, featuring successful women from a variety of fields (Misty Copeland, Garance Doré and more), this niche jewelry outfit has figured out how to infuse fashion with famous personalities.
+With media pushes like Danielle Snyder’s #ConversationPieces, a series of interviews in conjunction with fashion and lifestyle magazine Harper’s Bazaar, featuring successful women from a variety of fields (Misty Copeland, Garance Doré and more), this niche jewelry outfit has figured out how to infuse fashion with famous personalities.
+Young, hip, and trendsetters, the Snyder siblings are making the best use of our celebrity culture.
 They are injecting their brand into the stories of powerful women who have succeeded in business, and in life.

-By keeping their pulse on the fashion ecosphere, from identifying how the choker and other retro trends have become hip again, to empowering women through media and global outreach campaigns, Danielle and Jodie have quickly been able to reach and stay at the forefront of the style game.
+By keeping their pulse on the fashion ecosphere, from identifying how the choker and other retro trends become hip again, to empowering women through media and global outreach campaigns, Danielle and Jodie have quickly been able to reach and stay at the forefront of the style game.

 Some of the label’s pieces are handmade in Africa—combining traditional techniques, local materials, and genuine artisanal skill as part of their involvement with the organization Indigo Africa that helps empower women. ■